jamescallumyoung/pkglist-spec/specification.md

 Instead, the identifier format is dictated by the package manager that should be used to install the package.

 The package identifier must be usable by the package manager to install the package, without further information needing to be specified.

+For the specific format used by each package manager, refer to the `installing-from-` files listed above.

 ## Comments